 This page provides you with an overview of the rules for different types of camping and pdf maps of the prohibited areas and areas with designated sites, as well as a link to an interactive map with the same information.

 Maps showing where you can camp are available on the online resource.
-Click the link to show locations Freedom camping regulations Whangarei District.
+To show locations check out Freedom camping regulations Whangarei District.

 TRAVEL PACK INFORMATION